-Anyone living with HIV is at risk for missing doses, which could lead to developing drug resistance.
-But a treatment option like SYMTUZA™ may be able to help you keep fighting HIV with its high barrier to drug resistance.
+Anyone with HIV is at risk for missing doses, which could lead to developing drug resistance.
+Talk with your healthcare provider about treatment options with a high barrier to drug resistance.

-Even if you only miss a few doses of your treatment every once in a while, you can increase your risk for developing HIV drug resistance, which means:
+Even if you only miss a few doses of your treatment, you can increase your risk for developing HIV drug resistance, which means:

 Missing doses of your HIV treatment gives

 for missing doses